Best Gas Leaf Blowers in 2026: When Cordless Still Isn't Enough

 Do I really need to mix oil with gas?

 Yes, for 2-cycle engines.
 The ratio is usually 50:1 (1 part oil to 50 parts gas).
 Use 2-cycle engine oil — not motor oil.
 Mix in a clean fuel can, label it, and use within 30 days.
-Buying pre-mix fuel ($7/can) eliminates the chore entirely.
+Buying pre-mix fuel (low-cost tier/can) eliminates the chore entirely.

 Can a gas blower handle wet leaves?